Iterative Importance Fine-tuning of Diffusion Models: Self-Supervised Importance Fine-tuning

 \subsection{Training and Network Parametrisation}

+In our experimental section, we will consider examples involving large base models that approximate the data distribution $p_\mathrm{data}$.
+For example, Stable Diffusion \cite{rombach2022high} has 800 million parameters, which makes generating new samples and computing the score along with its derivative computationally very expensive.
+Moreover, iterative retraining of generative models on synthetic data has been shown to lead to performance degradation, including phenomena such as mode collapse \cite{alemohammad2023self,bertrand2023stability,shumailov2023curse}.
+To fine-tune models of this scale, we rely on several additional implementation techniques that have previously been introduced in the literature.
+More precisely, we use replay buffers, implicit biases in the network parametrisation and an additional regularisation term within the fine-tuning loss $\mathcal L_{FT}$.
+In the following, we describe these techniques more in detail.

 \paragraph{Replay buffer} Sampling from the current model is the most computationally expensive part of the algorithm.
-Motivated by \cite{midgley2022flow,sendera2024improved}, we make use of an un-prioritised replay buffer with a fixed length.
-We save the accepted samples from the current model and append them the buffer.
-Once the fixed length is reached, we discard the oldest samples.
-During training, we randomly sample batches from the buffer.
+Inspired by \cite{midgley2022flow,sendera2024improved}, we employ an un-prioritised replay buffer of fixed size.
+We store the accepted samples from the current model and add them to the buffer.
+Once the buffer reaches its maximum capacity, a portion of samples is removed.
+The samples selected for removal from the buffer can either be chosen randomly or as the oldest entries.
+In the random selection scenario, the replay buffer acts similarly to a moving average method, and a similar conclusion to Theorem~\ref{the:} is applicable.
+Nevertheless, in practice, we choose to remove the oldest samples, which produces comparable results and achieves faster convergence.
+Additional details are provided in Appendix~\ref{app:replay}.
+To minimise the fine-tuning loss~\eqref{eq:supervised_finetuning_loss}, we randomly draw batches from the buffer.

-\paragraph{Network parametrisation} The parametrisation of the $h$-transform has a crucial effect on performance and convergence speed.
-Motivated by the network parametrisation in sampling applications with diffusion \citep{vargas2023denoising,zhang2021path} and fine-tuning approaches \citep{denker2024deft,venkatraman2024amortizing}, we make use of a \textit{reward-informed inductive bias} given as
+\paragraph{Network parametrisation} The parametrisation of the control $u_t$ has a crucial effect on performance and convergence speed \cite{he2025no}.
+Motivated by the network parametrisation in sampling applications with diffusion \cite{vargas2023denoising,zhang2021path} and fine-tuning approaches \cite{denker2024deft,venkatraman2024amortizing}, we make use of a \textit{reward-informed inductive bias} given as